guimaraf/3sxw/README.md

 The sound shutdown interface is now declared consistently between the game and port layers, fixing the previous Clang `SPU_Quit` undeclared-function build failure when warnings are treated as errors.

 Windows is the primary and extensively tested target.
 Linux and macOS build and installation flows are prepared, but runtime validation on real Linux and Mac hardware is still pending.
-See the [quick compilation guide](compileHelp.md) or the detailed [Windows](docs/buildWindows.md), [Linux](docs/buildLinux.md), and [macOS](docs/buildMac.md) guides.
+See the platform-specific [Windows](docs/buildWindows.md), [Linux](docs/buildLinux.md), and [macOS](docs/buildMac.md) guides.

 ### Gill available from the start